kyma-incubator/compass/docs/kyma-environment-broker/03-06-runtime-overrides.md

-# Set overrides for provisioning runtime
+# Set overrides for Kyma Runtime

-To provision cluster with custom overrides you can add `Secret` or `ConfigMap` with specific label.
+You can set overrides to customize your Kyma Runtime.
+To provision a cluster with custom overrides, add a Secret or a ConfigMap with a specific label.
+Kyma Environment Broker uses this Secret and/or ConfigMap to prepare a request to the Runtime Provisioner.

-Overrides can be global or for concrete components.
-In the second case, an appropriate label `component` should be used to indicate to which component it refers.

-All overrides have to be in `compass-system` namespace.
+Overrides can be either global or specified for a given component.
+In the second case, use the `component: {"COMPONENT_NAME"}` label to indicate the component.
+Create all overrides in the `compass-system` Namespace.

-Examples are given below:
+See the examples:

-1. ConfigMap with global overrides:
+- ConfigMap with global overrides:
     ```yaml
     apiVersion: v1
     kind: ConfigMap